 Recover from the cruising excursion by sampling some local fare in the trendy Warehouse District.
 Cochon Butcher, a deli and wine bar inspired by Old World charcuterie shops and housed in a stylish warehouse behind the award-winning Cochon, serves up locally sourced Cajun-inspired sandwiches, small plates and daily specials.
 They smoke and cure all meats in-house, so stop by and try a Louisiana staple like the muffaletta or hot boudin.

-Butcher shop doesn’t sound like your thing?
-Try Carmo, a nearby tropical cafe built on the rich, multicultural culinary influences of New Orleans that caters to vegans, vegetarians and omnivores alike with a range of unique, flavorful and healthy dishes served in a cozy, artful atmosphere.
+If meat is off the menu, try Carmo – a nearby tropical cafe built on the rich, multicultural culinary influences of New Orleans that caters to vegans, vegetarians and omnivores alike with a range of unique, flavorful and healthy dishes served in a cozy, artful atmosphere.

 St. Charles Streetcar ride

 After lunch, make your way to St. Charles Avenue and hop on the famous St. Charles Streetcar for a ride around aboard the oldest continuously operating streetcar in the world.
 The 13-mile loop, which costs $1.25 and usually runs for an hour, travels through the oldest and most majestic section of Uptown, New Orleans, passing by dozens of antebellum mansions, historic monuments, city parks and shops, as well as Loyola and Tulane universities.
-For more information on attractions along the St. Charles Streetcar route, visit the St. Charles Streetcar page.

 Magazine Street shopping